isomerpages/moe-manjusrisec/index.md

       title: 40th School Anniversary Commemorative Event
       subtitle: spotlight
-      description: The school celebrated its 40th school anniversary with a simple and elegant ceremony on 18 November...xt
+      description: The school celebrated its 40th school anniversary with a simple and elegant ceremony on 18 November...
       button: Click here to read more
       url: /spotlight/40th-school-anni/
       image: /images/Spotlight/Anniversary/ann9.png